MGTheTrain/gitops-poc/README.md

 --namespace=gitops-ftw

 # Check if the nginx service could be created properly
-kubectl get sc -n gitops-ftw
+kubectl get svc -n gitops-ftw
+# Additionally, verify the public IP address of the nginx-controller and access the default nginx view using a preferred web browser by navigating to http://<public IP>.
 ```

-Registered ArgoCD applications or FluxCD Kustomization manifests of [Github repository](https://github.com/MGTheTrain/helm-chart-samples-ftw) for the `main` branch will treat Helm charts and kustomization manifests as the sole source of truth within the Kubernetes cluster.
+Registered ArgoCD applications or FluxCD Kustomization manifests of [helm-chart-samples-ftw Github repository](https://github.com/MGTheTrain/helm-chart-samples-ftw) for the `HEAD of the main branch` will treat Helm charts and kustomization manifests as the sole source of truth within the Kubernetes cluster.
 Any changes made will be synchronized with the Kubernetes cluster trough the **Sync Controllers** accordingly.

 ### Destroy the AKS or EKS cluster or uninstall helm charts